Gary Schaer: Legislative career

 Schaer was elected to the Assembly on November 8, 2005, and took the seat of Republican Paul DiGaetano, who did not run for re-election and had held the seat in the Assembly continuously since 1992.
-Schaer represents the 36th District, a district consisting of only the City of Passaic in Passaic County in the 2001 and 2011 apportionments, and Bergen County (Nutley in Essex County was part of the district in 2001, while Lyndhurst/North Arlington will be there as of 2022); his predecessor DiGaetano has also been a resident of Passaic.
+Schaer represents the 36th District, a district consisting of only the City of Passaic in Passaic County in the 2001 and 2011 apportionments and Bergen County (Nutley in Essex County was a part of the district in the 2001 apportionment); his predecessor DiGaetano has also been a resident of Passaic.
 District leaders attempt to provide geographic balance when picking candidates.

 Schaer is the first Orthodox Jew to serve in the New Jersey Legislature.
 In situations in which the legislature is in session on Saturday, the Jewish Sabbath, when the dictates of his Orthodox Jewish faith prohibit him from participating in forbidden forms of work, he has appointed an aide to formally cast a ballot on his behalf, a policy permitted by the Assembly's rules, as long as the legislator is in the building.

-From 2014 to 2017, Schaer was the chair of the Assembly Budget Committee.
-For the 2018-19 session he was assigned to serve in the Assembly on the Appropriations Committee (as Vice-Chair), the Education Committee and the Financial Institutions and Insurance Committee.
-He holds the Deputy Speaker leadership position in the Assembly, a position he has held since 2012.
-He has been the Assembly's Policy Chair 2020 since 2020.
+He held the Deputy Speaker position in the Assembly from 2012 to 2023 and was Chair of the Budget Committee from 2014 to 2017.
+He has been the Assembly's Policy Chair since 2020.

 Committees

-Committee assignments for the current session are:
+Committee assignments for the 2024—2025 Legislative Session are: